SE Palmeiras: Kit

 Palmeiras' first kit consisted of green jerseys, white shorts and green socks.
 Palmeiras' first jersey was blue jersey tribute to Italian National team.
 After that, a green with a horizontal white band, and a white with a red Savoy cross as the crest.
 Palmeiras have played in blue shirts many times as a tribute to the Italian National Team.
 Their supporters are also well known for creating the mancha verde (green stain) of fog and smoke when Palmeiras is entering the pitch.

-From 2007 to 2009 Palmeiras used a third jersey: a light yellow shirt with a dark green shorts and socks, one of the most successful and best sellers from Adidas.
+From 2007 to 2009, Palmeiras used a third jersey: a light yellow shirt with dark green shorts and socks, produced by Adidas.

 In 2010 Palmeiras the light yellow jersey became the second jersey, and started using a blue and white shirt, with white shorts, for their third jersey.

 In 2016, Palmeiras announced the extension of the sponsorship agreement with Crefisa and FAM (Faculdade das Américas), which have exclusivity in the uniform of Palmeiras.
 The two companies, which are part of the same group controlled by the couple José Roberto Lamacchia and Leila Pereira, paid Palmeiras around R$78 million ($20 million) a year, the highest amount ever deposited by a partner in the history of Palmeiras.
 Palmeiras' uniform is among the most valuable uniforms in South America since 2016.